-- Panchamrutha Abhishekam – The Lord is bathed with “Panch Amrit” that are Milk, Curd, Ghee, Honey and Sugar on behalf of the devotee.
+- Panchamrutha Abhishekam – The priest bathes the Lord in “Panch Amrit” that are Milk, Curd, Ghee, Honey and Sugar on behalf of the devotee.

-- Kumkumarchana – The Archana is done for the Goddess with Kumkum on behalf of the deity.
+- Kumkumarchana – The Archana takes place for the Goddess with Kumkum on behalf of the deity.

-Besides the above Sevas to the Lord and Goddess, special Sevas are performed which are listed below:
+- Besides the above Sevas to the Lord and Goddess, special Sevas also take place which are:

-- Gold Pallaki Utsav – The idol of the Lord and the Goddess is worshiped in a Golden Pallaki on behalf of the devotee.
+- Gold Pallaki Utsav – The priest worships the idol of the Lord and the Goddess in a Golden Pallaki on behalf of the devotee.

-- Silver Lalaki and Deepothsava – A large number of lamps or deepams are lit in dedication to God and several Poojas and rituals are performed.
+- Silver Lalaki and Deepothsava – Devotees light a large number of lamps or deepams in dedication to God and perform several Poojas and rituals.

-- Ranga Pooja – The Pooja can be performed only between Monday to Friday with either 24 Yede or 48 Yede.
+- Ranga Pooja – The Pooja takes place only between Monday to Friday with either 24 Yede or 48 Yede.

-- Tulabhara Seva – The Seva can be performed between 7:30 AM to 12:30 AM on all the days of the week.
+- Tulabhara Seva – The Seva can take place between 7:30 AM to 12:30 AM on all the days of the week.
 This Seva includes the devotee sitting on one side of the Tula or the weighing balance.
-On the other side, offerings are arranged until the weight of the devotee and the offerings balance themselves.
-The offerings are then donated to the Temple.
-The Seva can be performed for both children and adults at the Temple.
+Also, devotees make offerings equivalent to their weights.
+Then they donate them to the temple.
+The Seva can take place for both children and adults at the Temple.
 The Pooja material depends on the choice of the devotee like rice, coconut, flowers, bananas, jaggery, sugar and coins.

-- By Air – The nearest Airport is the Mangalore International Airport which is about 65 km from Dharmasthala Temple.
-Domestic flights connect Dharmasthala to Mumbai, Delhi, Bengaluru, Goa, Kochi, and Kolkata are available.
+- Air – Nearest Airport is Mangalore International Airport which is about 65 km from Dharmasthala Temple.

-- By Train – Mangalore railway station at a distance of 74 km is the nearest railway station to Dharmasthala.
+- Train – Mangalore railway station at a distance of 74 km is the nearest railway station to Dharmasthala.
 Devotees can hire taxis from there.
-Regular buses are also available to the town of Dharmasthala.
-Mangalore is well connected to cities like Bengaluru, Mumbai, Trivandrum, Thane, Udupi and Bhatkal.

-- By Road – The KSRTC (Karnataka State Road Transport Corporation) buses operate buses from all over the state to Dharmasthala.
-Private buses also provide regular service to the town.
+- Road – KSRTC buses operate buses from all over the state to Dharmasthala.

 Bangalore to Dharmasthala